premAI-io/state-of-open-source-ai/index.md

 *Clarity in the current fast-paced mess of Open Source innovation.*

 As a data scientist/developer with a 9 to 5 job, it's difficult to keep track of all the innovations.
-There's been enormous progress in the field in the last year.
+There's been enormous progress in the field in {term}`the last year <SotA>`.

 The guide covers all the most important categories in the Open Source AI space, from model evaluations to deployment.
 It includes a [](glossary) for you to quickly check definitions of new frameworks & tools.